Library of Congress Classification and Call Numbers

 |2007||Year of publication|

 Note.
-Call numbers for reference books are preceded by the abbreviation REF and are kept in a special reference section.
-Other types of materials are also shelved separately and are identified by DVD, Audio Book, and so on, before the call number.
+Call numbers for special types of materials are shelved separately and are identified by DVD, Audio Book, and so on, before the call number.